RCKcharan10/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
+# 5.SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

-SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+# AIM:

-# AIM: To simulate and synthesis finite state machine using VIVADO 2023.1
+To simulate and synthesis finite state machine using VIVADO 2023.1

 # APPARATUS REQUIRED: